-Stockton University is Test Optional for incoming freshman applicants!
+Stockton University is Test Optional for incoming first-year (freshman) applicants!
 Apply for admission without SAT or ACT scores.

 We recognize that standardized test scores are not always the best predictor of academic ability.
 Our test-optional admission policy provides greater access to students who are successful in the classroom, regardless of test scores.

 Exceptions to Test Optional Policy

 For those students choosing to submit test scores with their application, or who are applying for one of the programs exempt from the test optional policy, scores must be sent to Stockton directly from College Board (SAT code –2889) or ACT (ACT code–2589).

 Merit Scholarship Policy